y-scope/fluent-bit-clp/README.md

 # Fluent Bit output plugins for CLP

-Repository contains Fluent Bit output plugins that store records in CLP's compressed IR (intermediate representation) format.
-More details on IR can be found in this [Uber Engineering Blog][1].
+Repository contains Fluent Bit output plugins that store records in CLP's compressed [KV-IR (key-value intermediate representation)][1] format.
+A blog on Uber's use of CLP IR can be found [here][2].

 The general flow is as follows: